geoffreylitt/wildcard-onward-paper/paper.md

 Imperative programming is a reasonable choice as the model for building customizations.
 Turing-complete programming provides a high ceiling for possible customizations, and a sequence of commands is a natural fit for automations that simulate a series of steps taken by the user.
 There is, however, a serious drawback to this approach.
 MacLean et al [@maclean1990] describe an ideal for user-tailorable systems: a “gentle slope” from using to customizing, where small incremental increases in skill lead to corresponding increments of customization power.
 Requiring users wanting to customize their applications  to learn programming creates an abrupt “cliff,” exacting a significant investment in learning even to implement the simplest customizations.
 Another goal of MacLean et al is to make it “as easy to change the environment as it is to use it”—at least for some subset of changes.
 But in scripting languages, the experience of customization does not remotely resemble the experience of use.

 With table-driven customization we aim to provide a gentler slope, by using direct manipulation for software customization.
 The data shown in the table view is the domain data from the original application.
 The user makes changes to the data by selecting areas of interest in the table, e.g. sorting/filtering by clicking the relevant column header, or adding annotations by clicking and typing on the relevant row.
 At every step, the user receives intermediate feedback, not only in the table view, but also in the original application, so it's clear whether they are making progress towards their desired result.
 These types of interactions are common in GUI applications, and Wildcard therefore seems to meet MacLean et al’s goal: some one-click customizations are as easy as using the original application.
-Formulas introduce some additional complexity, but spreadsheets have demonstrated that formula programming is still accessible to many users, due to the pure functional semantics and the intermediate visibility of results.
+Formulas introduce some additional complexity, but spreadsheets have demonstrated that formula programming is still accessible to many users, helped by the pure functional semantics and the intermediate visibility of results.

-One aspect of directness that we have chosen not to pursue in Wildcard is enabling customization in closer proximity to the original user interface elements, as explored by tools like Scotty [@eagan2011].
-We have found that augmenting the original UI with a distinct, additional representation provides a more consistent experience across all applications, and clearly shows the user what structured data is available to work with.
+One aspect of directness that we have chosen not to pursue in Wildcard is enabling customization in closer proximity to the original user interface elements, as explored by tools like Scotty [@eagan2011]—all customization occurs in a separate panel next to the original UI.
+While closer proximity might be helpful, we have found that augmenting the original UI with a distinct, additional representation provides a more consistent experience across all applications, and clearly shows what structured data is available to work with.

 Ainsworth et al provide a helpful taxonomy of the value of multiple representations [@ainsworth1999].
 In their terms, Wildcard plays a _complementary role_ by supporting a _different set of tasks_ from the original application, while displaying _shared information_.
 Wildcard may also help construct _deeper understanding by subtraction_—by stripping away details and only showing the essential data in an interface, Wildcard encourages thinking of an application in terms of its core information, rather than the specific capabilities provided by the current user interface.
 In our anecdotal experience, we've often found that looking at a site's data in table format tends to spur new ideas for customizations which weren't evident from looking at the original UI.

 As noted in [@sec:reflections], there are many customizations that can be achieved in scripting languages that cannot be implemented in Wildcard.
 We consider this an acceptable tradeoff in exchange for a gentler slope in customization, and we show in [@sec:example] and [@sec:reflections] that our model can implement many useful customizations.